-In the event that you fail to qualify for your chosen university, you will need to take advice from either Mr James, Mr Terrell, Mrs Brown, Mrs McVitty or Mr Weiner urgently.
+In the event that you fail to qualify for your chosen university, you will need to take advice from either the Sixth Form team urgently.
 It is important that you make yourself available on both the Thursday and Friday of that week.